-Host reservation capability introduces additional restrictions for the allocation engine during lease selection and renewal.
+The host reservation capability introduces additional restrictions for the allocation engine (the component of Kea that selects an address for a client) during lease selection and renewal.
 In particular, three major checks are necessary.
-First, when selecting a new lease, it is not sufficient for a candidate lease to be not used by another DHCP client.
+First, when selecting a new lease, it is not sufficient for a candidate lease to not be used by another DHCP client.
 It also must not be reserved for another client.
 Second, when renewing a lease, additional check must be performed whether the address being renewed is not reserved for another client.
-Finally, when a host renews an address or a prefix, the server has to check whether there's a reservation for this host, so the existing (dynamically allocated) address should be revoked and the reserved one be used instead.
+Finally, when a host renews an address or a prefix, the server has to check whether there is a reservation for this host, so the existing (dynamically allocated) address should be revoked and the reserved one be used instead.

-Some of those checks may be unnecessary in certain deployments.
-Not performing them may improve performance.
+Some of those checks may be unnecessary in certain deployments and not performing them may improve performance.
 The Kea server provides the reservation-mode configuration parameter to select the types of reservations allowed for the particular subnet.
 Each reservation type has different constraints for the checks to be performed by the server when allocating or renewing a lease for the client.
 Allowed values are:

 - all enables all host reservation types.
 This is the default value.
 This setting is the safest and the most flexible.
 It allows in-pool and out-of-pool reservations.
 As all checks are conducted, it is also the slowest. - out-of-pool allows only out of pool host reservations.
 With this setting in place, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode if any of your reservations use in-pool address.
 Caution is advised when using this setting.
-Kea does not sanity check the reservations against reservation-mode.
-Misconfiguration may cause problems. - disabled host reservation support is disabled.
+Kea 1.1.0 does not sanity check the reservations against reservation-mode and misconfiguration may cause problems. - disabled host reservation support is disabled.
 As there are no reservations, the server will skip all checks.
 Any reservations defined will be completely ignored.
 As the checks are skipped, the server may operate faster in this mode.